xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Preprocessing_Details.rst

-In this example, original ``input`` is being split to ``input/y`` and ``input/uv`` inputs.
+In this example, the original ``input`` is split to ``input/y`` and ``input/uv`` inputs.
 You can fill ``input/y`` from one source, and ``input/uv`` from another source.
-Color conversion to ``RGB`` will be performed using these sources, it is more optimal as there will be no additional copies of NV12 buffers.
+Color conversion to ``RGB`` will be performed, using these sources.
+It is more efficient as there will be no additional copies of NV12 buffers.

 C++ references:

 * ``:ref:`ov::preprocess::ColorFormat <doxid-namespaceov_1_1preprocess_1ab027f26e58038e454e1b50a5243f1707>```

-* ``:ref:`ov::preprocess::PreProcessSteps::convert_color <doxid-classov_1_1preprocess_1_1_pre_process_steps_1a1cc7cc3fc7afb5992c1920c483ce3332>```
+* ``:ref:`ov::preprocess::PreProcessSteps::convert_color <doxid-classov_1_1preprocess_1_1_pre_process_steps_1a4f062246cc0082822346c97917903983>```

-Custom operations
+Custom Operations
 -----------------

-Preprocessing API also allows adding custom preprocessing steps into execution graph.
-Custom step is a function which accepts current 'input' node and returns new node after adding preprocessing step
+Pre-processing API also allows adding ``custom`` preprocessing steps into an execution graph.
+The ``custom`` function accepts the current ``input`` node, applies the defined preprocessing operations, and returns a new node.

-**Note:** Custom preprocessing function shall only insert node(s) after input, it will be done during model compilation.
-This function will NOT be called during execution phase.
-This may look not trivial and require some knowledge of :ref:`OpenVINO™ operations <doxid-openvino_docs_ops_opset>`
+**Note:** Custom pre-processing function should only insert node(s) after the input.
+It is done during model compilation.
+This function will NOT be called during the execution phase.
+This may appear to be complicated and require knowledge of :ref:`OpenVINO™ operations <doxid-openvino_docs_ops_opset>`.

-If there is a need to insert some additional operations to execution graph right after input, like some specific crops and/or resizes - Preprocessing API can be a good choice to implement this
+If there is a need to insert additional operations to the execution graph right after the input, like some specific crops and/or resizes - Pre-processing API can be a good choice to implement this.

 .. raw:: html